-- Residential and small commercial capacity less than or equal to 100kVA - Medium commercial capacity between 101-300kVA - Large commercial and industrial capacity greater than 300kVA
+- Residential and small commercial capacity less than or equal to 43kVA - Medium commercial capacity between 44-299kVA - Large commercial and industrial capacity greater than or equal to 300kVA

 An overview of the current price structure and price components for each customer group is provided in the tables below.
 More detail on each customer group is provided in Section 3.